rcolepeterson/webpack-made-easy/README.md

 $ mkdir webpack-tut
 $ cd webpack-tut
 ```
-1. Create an empty index.js file, an empty bundle.js file and a index.html file in your root directory.
+1. Create a index.js file, a bundle.js file and a index.html file in your root directory.
 2. Add the following to your index.html file.

 ```